What is ESSA?

 - Application period concluded at 12 noon on July 24, 2017

-- Educational Excellence and Equity Committee reviewing all applications over the next few days.
+- SBOE Educational Excellence and Equity Committee reviewed all applications over a two-week period

 SBOE Approves Creation of ESSA Task Force - May 2017

-At our May Public Meeting, the SBOE approved the creation of a new #ESSA Advisory Task Force!
-This new task force will help advise the State Board over the next year.
+At our May Public Meeting, the SBOE approved the creation of a new #ESSA Task Force which will advise the State Board for a two-year period .
 The SBOE is committed to continuing to involve broad community input in the decision making related to the Every Student Succeeds Act.

 - State Board will conduct community roundtables and focus groups to gather input on the remaining ESSA accountability plan measures, pilot studies, and school report cards from essential District education stakeholders.